vice president cheney proclaims that all his words are beyond contestation -- i think NOT. . .

 government agents while acting under color

-. that last bit is, again,
+of authority. that last bit is, again,

 critical -- as we shall see, the officers in